Skip to content

 February 28, 1914, State University, Lexington (UK), coached by Alpha Brumage, hosted and defeated Marietta, winning 19-17 in Woodlawn Auditorium.
 Ashland native Karl Zerfoss was the high-scorer with eight points.

 February 28, 1921, President-Elect Warren G. Harding stopped at the Southern Station in Lexington on his way to his inauguration.
-The eight-minute visit started at 6:30 p.m. and included a short, upbeat statement, from the caboose; Mrs. Harding stood beside him.
+The eight-minute visit started at 6:30 p.m. and included a short, upbeat statement from the caboose; Mrs. Harding stood beside him.

 On February 28, 1956, the General Assembly approved “an act relating to educational benefits for the children of certain deceased veterans.”
 The act provided that the children of Kentucky veterans killed while serving in the armed forces shall be granted a free education anywhere in the U.S.

-February 28, 1957, Johnny Longden became the 1st jockey to win 5,000 races.
-In 1956 he had become thoroughbred racing’s winningest rider, breaking the record of 4,870 wins by British jockey Sir Gordon Richards (1904–1988).
-Longden, who was called The Pumper because of his riding style, rode many of the day’s great thoroughbreds.
+On February 28, 1957, Johnny Longden became the 1st jockey to win 5,000 races.
+In 1956, he became thoroughbred racing’s winningest rider, breaking the record of 4,870 wins by British jockey Sir Gordon Richards (1904-88).
+Longden called “The Pumper” for his riding style, rode many of the day’s great thoroughbreds.
 In 1943, he captured the U.S. Triple Crown aboard Count Fleet.
-Longden’s sculptured bust, along with busts of fellow jockeys William Shoemaker and Laffit Pincay, are displayed in Santa Anita’s paddock area.
+Longden’s sculptured bust, along with busts of fellow jockeys William Shoemaker and Laffit Pincay, has been placed in the paddock area at Santa Anita Racetrack.

 February 28, 1967, Army SP4 Charles Combs from Hazard, Marine Corps CPL Donatus J. Geilen from Covington, Army CPL Ralph D. McNew from Lily in Laurel County, died in the Vietnam War.